Teacher Tech blog with Alice Keeler

 Avery provides a solution for Google Docs users FOR FREE!

 The first thing you want is a spreadsheet with names and addresses (or whatever information you want to merge to create labels.)
 Create this in Google Sheets.
-Create a copy of my sample spreadsheet so you can try it out.
+Create a copy of my sample spreadsheet.
+Try it out.

-The FIRST sheet in your spreadsheet needs to be the sheet that contains the addresses.
-You can drag the tabs in the spreadsheet to move a sheet to the first position.
+The FIRST sheet contains the merge information.
+Drag the tab in the spreadsheet with the addresses to the first position.

 Delete Extra Rows